-Do your children have prehistoric animals on the brain?
-Show them where Ice Age fossils come from by taking them to the stickiest park in town.
+If your children have prehistoric animals on the brain, show them where Ice Age fossils come from by taking them to the stickiest park in town.
 The area formed when deposits of oil rose to the earth's surface, collected in shallow pools, and coagulated into asphalt.
-In the early 20th century, geologists discovered that all that goo contained the largest collection of Pleistocene, or Ice Age, fossils ever found at one location: more than 600 species of birds, mammals, plants, reptiles, and insects.
+In the early 20th century geologists discovered that all that goo contained the largest collection of Pleistocene, or Ice Age, fossils ever found at one location: more than 600 species of birds, mammals, plants, reptiles, and insects.
 Roughly 100 tons of fossil bones have been removed in excavations during the last 100 years, making this one of the world's most famous fossil sites.
-You can see most of the pits through chain-link fences.
-(La Brea Tar Pits can be a little smelly, but your kids are sure to love it.)
+You can see most of the pits through chain-link fences, and the new Excavator Tour gets delivers you as close as possible to the action.
+(The pits can be a little smelly, but your kids may well love this, too.)

 Sep 13, 2007